 Networks of Change: Combating youth radicalisation through positive community-based and digital approaches in the KR-I (2019-2022), is built on the basis of our past two Countering Violent Extremism (CVE) pilot programmes: Boosting Your Beliefs (BYB) and Deradicalisation Training Teachers (DTT).
-These were conducted between October 2017 and March 2019 in the Kurdistan Region of Iraq (KR-I).
+These were conducted between October 2017 and March 2019 in the Kurdistan Region of Iraq.

 Empowering young Kurdish women and men

-Through empowering young Kurdish women and men as leaders and innovators, training 180 teachers, 30 social workers, and 996 parents in identification and mitigation skills regarding early radicalisation, and opening dialogues through on- and offline activities of the Youth Digital Workforce teams, SPARK will provide new pathways to success for young people in the KR-I, preventing them from turning to radicalisation as a last resort, or out of economic despondence.
+Through empowering young Kurdish women and men as leaders and innovators, training 180 teachers, 30 social workers, and 996 parents in identification and mitigation skills regarding early radicalisation, and opening dialogues through on- and offline activities of the Youth Digital Workforce teams, SPARK can provide new pathways to success for young people in the KR-I, preventing them from turning to radicalisation as a last resort, or out of economic despondence.

 Building youth capacity

 By doing so we also aim to boost these issues on political and public agendas as we engage with government ministries, major influencers, and representatives from the private sector throughout the KR-I in the form of dialogues, advisory and working groups, and events.
 Eventually, we want to successfully advocate to high levels of the Kurdish government for a national P/CVE strategy.

-This programme aims to build the capacity of 30 selected young people in campaigning, leadership, and entrepreneurship.
-Through a highly competitive selection process, SPARK will select 30 recruits and subsequently train the candidates to participate in SPARK’s Youth Digital Workforce.
-They will learn how to recognise radicalisation processes and campaign tactics and how to avoid being swayed by negative or radical messaging, and at the same time how to offer or find alternative opportunities to engage in positive activism and economic, social, and political life.
+This programme aims to build the capacity of 30 selected young people in campaigning, leadership and entrepreneurship, and subsequently train the candidates to participate in SPARK’s Youth Digital Workforce.
+They learn how to recognise radicalisation processes and campaign tactics and how to avoid being swayed by negative or radical messaging, and at the same time how to offer or find alternative opportunities to engage in positive activism and economic, social and political life.

-Using on- and offline campaigns, the programme will empower our partners and youth beneficiaries with platforms that encourage dialogue, youth participation and non-violent political and social change.
+Using on- and offline campaigns, the programme empowers our partners and youth beneficiaries with platforms that encourage dialogue, youth participation and non-violent political and social change.
 These same youth beneficiaries will be further responsible for developing politically empowering public awareness through peer-group dialogue sessions and public conferences that engage local youth, universities, the general public and policy makers.